 There's good reason why the drive from San Francisco to Los Angeles is considered one of the best in the world.
+The PCH runs from Washington to California - but the most famous and well travelled section is definitely the 454 miles along Highway 1, from San Francisco to LA.
 There are so many varied things to see and experience along the route and, with the ocean view to your right, there is a constant source of blue skies and perfect sunsets to behold.
-Read on to discover the best places to stop on the Pacific Coast Highway.
+Read on to discover the best places to stop on California's Pacific Coast Highway.

 A couple of summers back, we drove this route in 13 days.
 Follow the itinerary below to take in the highlights of the Pacific Coast Highway.

 Transport: As this is a road trip, you'll want to be renting a car!
 We booked in advance with rentalcars.com.
 You don't need a car in San Francisco as you'll most likely get stuck in traffic!
 It's really easy to get around San Fran by bike or on the trams.
 So we only booked a car from the day we were starting the actual road trip.

 Start and end points: You'll want to decide this in advance, to determine if you fly into San Francisco or Los Angeles.
 I recommend starting in San Francisco and driving down south to LA, as this means you're driving nearest to the coast and will have the ocean view on your right.